 We ended our time in NYC with a leisurely stroll through Central Park.
 In a bustling city like New York, Central Park offers much-needed scenic relief.

-We returned home satisfied and with very sore feet–the best way to end any adventure!
+We returned home lat Sunday night satisfied and with very sore feet, which in my opinion is the best way to end any adventure!